 Electroducer Sleeve

-The Electroducer Sleeve is a medical device used during percutaneous cardiovascular interventions (PCI* AND TAVR).
+The Electroducer Sleeve is a medical device used during percutaneous cardiovascular interventions

 Integrating at best the Direct Wire Pacing (DWP®) technique,